 My Favorite: Organic Old-Fashioned Rolled Oats (Whole Grain) from Bob’s Red Mill®

-You should be able to find this product at any major grocery stores.
+You should be able to find this product at any major grocery store.
 Alternatively, you can also buy it on Amazon.

-Here are my tips to achieving the best homemade granola:
+Here are my tips for achieving the best homemade granola: